Buy American Act: How amendments affect Canadian businesses

-Recent amendments to the Buy American Act, have once again reignited the conversation on Canada’s ability to export to the U.S. market and Canadian businesses are once again left to grapple with the implications this policy will have on their operations.
+Amendments to the Buy American Act and a new administration have once again reignited the conversation on Canada’s ability to export to the U.S. government market and the implications this policy will have on its operations.
+In this blog, we review some basic information about the Buy American Act and how Canadian businesses can navigate it.

 What is the Buy American Act?

-The Buy American Act (BAA), as implemented in Federal Acquisition Regulation (FAR) Part 25, has been around since the 1930s and it requires the U.S. government to preferentially purchase goods and services that are made in the United States.
+The Buy American Act (BAA) (41 U.S.C. §§ 8301–8305), as implemented in Federal Acquisition Regulation (FAR) Part 25, has existed since the 1930s.
+It requires the U.S. government to preferentially purchase goods and services made in the United States.

-New Buy American Act requirements for 2022
+Buy American Act requirements (2022 amendments)

 Increased thresholds